ItshMoh/Rust_IDE/Readme.md

 This project leverages a **DeepSeek R1 Distill Llama 70B** to generate Rust projects based on user prompts.
 The generated code is automatically parsed and saved in a structured repository format.

+`NOTE:` Another version of this project is present here with multi agent architecture (https://github.com/ItshMoh/RustSmith)
 ##  Project Overview

 ### 🔹 Features: